 COURT of APPEAL DECIDES SB277 is LEGAL

 The decision is now official — and published in the law books.
 TMP’s SB277 lawsuit has created “negative” legal precedent.
-SB277 is now deemed legal and constitutional … unless the plaintiffs appeal to the California Supreme Court.
+SB277 is now deemed legal and constitutional … and because the plaintiffs failed to appeal to the California Supreme Court, the decision has become final.

 COURT of APPEAL RULING